DylanMeeus/springboot_jwt_blog/_posts/2016-03-07-hapijs-authentication-secure-your-api-with-json-web-tokens.markdown

 }
 ```

 This function looks in the database for a user with the same username or email address that is delivered in the payload, and if one is found, returns the appropriate error message.
 If everything checks out, the payload is sent on for the `handler` to use.
-When we set up the `pre` method, we are able to optionally assign the response to a property, and in this case, we've assigned it to `user`.
-This property is available in the route handler and is what we use to create the token.

 ## Signing JSON Web Tokens